davehdo/medical-scratchpad/README.md

 # Introduction
-This is a starter template that is Heroku-ready and include the following stack
+This is a tool used by medical teams to manage their populations, keep task lists, and generate progress notes.

+# Specifications
 ## Server side
 * Rails 4.2.4
 * Mongodb